Final Fantasy VII

 Variants

 So Sony and Squaresoft have the ESRB take a fresh look and instead of the previous descriptor, we get “Comic Mischief, Mild Animated Violence, and Mild Language.”
 Cool!
-We’re all…’squared away’ if you will…except…what the hell happened to the ‘i’ in ‘masterpiece’?!
+We’re all…’ squared away’ if you will…except…what the hell happened to the ‘i’ in ‘masterpiece’?!

 Yep.
 As a graphic designer having had the privilege of staring at this stupid wayward letter for two decades, I have tried to figure out how this happened.
 Letters are not individually controlled when typed into computer art programs.
-It’s still one full word to manipulate, and knowing its correct in the Realistic Violence version…this is just insanity.
+It’s still one full word to manipulate, and knowing it’s correct in the Realistic Violence version…this is just insanity.
 I just can’t.

 PSX PlayStation Final Fantasy VII ESRB Corrected with Plain Masterpiece